NIEM/NIEM.github.io/json/primer/index.md

 * Developers who know JSON but know nothing of NIEM
 * Developers familiar with NIEM XML
-  - Who want a JSON version of an existing NIEM XML exchange
+  - Who want a JSON version of an existing NIEM XML data exchange
   - Who only want to compare NIEM JSON with NIEM XML
-* Data scientists wanting to easily understand and wrangle their sources
+* Data scientists wanting to easily understand and wrangle their data sources
-* Data stewards wanting to provide sources that are easily understood and wrangled
+* Data stewards wanting to provide data sources that are easily understood and wrangled
 * Managers wondering if NIEM JSON is right for their project